natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 * 24V panel to base of driver D-pillar = 93"
 * Base of driver D-pillar, down to passenger D-pillar = 77"
 * Base of passenger D-pillar to compressor mounting area = 30"
+* Driver C-pillar to forward of freezer estimated to 40"